fboukezzoula/helloworld/ips/go4.md

 }

-// buildManagementGroupCache creates a map of SubscriptionID -> ManagementGroupName.
-// This is FAR more efficient than looking up the parent for each subscription individually. func (s *Scanner) buildManagementGroupCache(ctx context.Context) (map[string]string, error) {
+// buildManagementGroupCache creates a map of SubscriptionID -> ManagementGroupName. func (s *Scanner) buildManagementGroupCache(ctx context.Context) (map[string]string, error) {
 	log.Println("Building management group cache for all subscriptions...") cache := make(map[string]string)

-	// NewListEntitiesPager is the correct method name and is more robust. pager := s.clients.mgClient.NewListEntitiesPager(nil)
+	pager := s.clients.mgClient.NewListEntitiesPager(nil)

 	for pager.More() {